Phipps: Sir Cedric! Sir Cedric! Good news. I do believe we've found an heir!

 - Hidden Backup Prince: Ralph, and then later on Cedric.

 - No Celebrities Were Harmed: The royal family is called the Windhams.
 The Finnish royal family also appears when another country's royals are needed.
-(In real life, Finland has never had one, being ruled instead by Sweden and then Russia.)
+(In real life, Finland has never had one, being ruled instead by Sweden and then Russia-although this becomes Fridge Brilliance when you realize the filmmakers wanted to avoid upsetting any country that does have a royal family in real life.)
+Also with King Mulambon of Zambezi, avoiding the use of any of the three African monarchies by using a fictional country.

 - Averted with Lord Graves, who is descended from the house of Stuart.

-- Which is shown, with an absurdly long funeral parade through the streets, it's just largely glossed over.
+- Which is shown, with an absurdly long funeral parade through the streets, it's just largely glossed over by the fact, during the entire period they're trying to find someone who WASN'T at the photography session.

-- No OSHA Compliance: Totally played for laughs and purely as a plot device - in reality, the photographers would never have been so lackadaisical about having their electrics in several inches of water, and if so, they would need beheading on the spot!
+- No OSHA Compliance: Totally played for laughs and purely as a plot device-in reality, the photographers would never have been so lackadaisical about having their electrics in several inches of water, and if so, they would need beheading on the spot!note

 - Rags to Royalty: Deconstructed.
 Ralph is unsuited for the politicking and intrigue of the royal court.

-- Refusal of the Call: Cedric admits to Ralph he asked not to be given the crown.
+- Refusal of the Call: Cedric admits to Ralph he asked not to be given the crown, citing fear of being king and a lack of a child to continue the line.

-- Requisite Royal Regalia: A ring passed to Ralph as an heirloom has a duplicate, proving to him that Gordon is not pulling some prank.
+- Requisite Royal Regalia: A ring owned by Ralph's grandmother has a duplicate, proving to him that Duncan is not pulling some prank.

 - Succession Crisis